AdobeDocs/campaign-standard.en/help/sending/using/about-sending-messages-with-campaign.md

 Deliverability allows to measure the success of your campaigns reaching your recipients' inbox without bouncing, or being marked as spam.

-Campaign Standard provides several deliverability tools to help you improve the number of successfully delivered messages: delivery thoughput reports, sending time optimization, messages preview, email rendering, quarantine management, etc.
+Campaign Standard provides several **deliverability tools** to help you improve the number of successfully delivered messages: delivery thoughput reports, sending time optimization, messages preview, email rendering, quarantine management, etc.

+Read more:

 * [About deliverability](../../sending/using/about-deliverability.md)
 * [Monitoring deliverability](../../sending/using/monitor-deliverability.md)